kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 }
 ```

-Whenever the main view's layout is changed the sticky behavior will adjust its bounds.
-Finally add the following method to the view controller:
+Whenever the main view's layout changes, the sticky behavior adjusts its bounds.

+Finally, add the following method to the view controller:

 ```swift
 func pan(pan:UIPanGestureRecognizer) {